 Attrition is a big problem for companies.
 If there is no system to share knowledge with other employees, the organization would regularly face loss of knowledge with employees leaving the organization.

-As more employees would leave the organization, there would be a vacuum that would emerge in the day-to-day operations that can impact the long-term growth of the company.
+As more employees would leave the organization, a vacuum emerges in the day-to-day operations that can impact the company’s long-term growth.

 4. Informal channels of knowledge sharing leading to loss of information

-If there are no systems in place that encourage employees to share knowledge with a central channel, there would be informal channels of knowledge sharing that would emerge in an organization.
+If there are no systems that encourage employees to share knowledge with a central channel, informal channels of knowledge sharing would emerge in an organization.

-It can be over WhatsApp, Slack, email, or any other platform that employees use to communicate with each other.
-While employees get access to the solution at that moment, the knowledge shared over these channels tends to get lost in the other communication that is taking place on the platform.
+It can be over WhatsApp, Slack, email, or any other communication platform that employees use.
+While employees get access to the solution at that moment, the knowledge shared over these channels tends to get lost in the other communication taking place on the platform.

-It is better to have formal channels like a knowledge management platform that can help keep the resources in a central place.
+It is better to have formal platforms like Knowmax to help keep the resources in a central place.

 5. No transparency in the work environment

-With knowledge hoarding, the biggest challenge is that there is no transparency in the working of the organization.
-Employees are not only expected to share their victories but also the shortcomings and challenges they face in their projects.
+With knowledge hoarding, the biggest challenge is the lack of transparency in the organization’s work.
+Employees are expected to share their victories and the shortcomings and challenges they face in their projects.

 This would help other employees to learn from their mistakes and work more efficiently.
-With knowledge hoarding, there is a culture of non-transparency that emerges in the organization.
+With knowledge hoarding, a culture of non-transparency emerges in the organization.

-How do overcome the challenge of knowledge hoarding?
+How can you overcome the challenge of knowledge hoarding?

-You can take a variety of steps to overcome the challenge of knowledge hoarding.
+You can take various steps to overcome the challenge of knowledge hoarding.
 Here are a few steps that can help you prevent knowledge hoarding in the organization:

 1. Create a centralized knowledge base

-One of the best steps that you can take to prevent knowledge hoarding is by making a centralized knowledge base organizing all information and making it accessible to all your employees.
+One of the best steps that you can take to prevent knowledge hoarding is to make a centralized knowledge base organizing all information and making it accessible to all your employees.

-This central resource can be a knowledge management platform like Knowmax that will help you build resources for your employees that will help them in various stages of a project.
+This central resource can be a KM platform like Knowmax that will help you build resources for your employees that will help them in various stages of a project.
 It improves the searchability and findability of information while making it actionable and easy to consume.